shierro/node-serverless-boilerplate/README.md

 - You want to leverage ExpressJS(for a lot of good reasons) on a serverless environment
 - You want to be able to work locally on your machine
 - You want to bundle you app before you deploy
-- You want to prevent your app to prevent cold starts
+- You want to prevent your app from having cold starts
--
+- You want to be able to version your app & save last X number of versions(3 default)

 ## This boilerplate has the following modules/plugins included